Spotlight on safety -- speed, distracted driving

 Veterans sought for Fourth of July parade

-The Orinda Association is seeking veterans to participate in this year's Fourth of July parade, with its theme being "Saluting Our Veterans."
+The Orinda Association is seeking veterans to participate in this year's Fourth of July parade, with its theme of "Saluting Our Veterans."

 Veterans of all military branches and of all ages are encouraged to take part as a show of appreciation for their service to the country.